nais/doc/docs/persistence/postgres/reference/README.md

 Default connection limits for different memory sizes can be found on [Google Cloud SQL Configure database flags](https://cloud.google.com/sql/docs/postgres/flags#postgres-m).

+!!! info
+    The actual connection limit for your application may be lower than the configured value due some connections being reserved for superusers and other internal processes.

 ### Database Metrics

 Postgres instances automatically collect metrics that can be viewed in the following locations: